tamimat/portfolio/_posts/2017-04-01-diva-visual-nuggets.md

 ![Visuals]({{ site.baseurl }}/img/diva-start-product.png)

 On our start screen we already had one example with a picture.
-We thought of having different visual examples that show different voice commands.And our product list we could place small little examples on the bottom of the page.
+We thought of having different visual examples that show different voice commands.
+And on our product list we could place small little examples on the bottom of the page.

 ## Design & Prototype
 I went straight to Sketch with the ideas and came up with different solutions.
 There was a back and forth between me and the engineer in Slack.
 The start screen looked like this: